Stone Temple Pilots: 2013–2015: Chester Bennington era and Weiland's death

 On May 18, 2013, the three remaining members of Stone Temple Pilots performed with Chester Bennington of Linkin Park, appearing as special guests at the 21st Annual KROQ Weenie Roast, and the May 19, 2013 Live 105 BFD festival near San Francisco, where they performed a new song, "Out of Time".
 On May 19, 2013, STP released a free download of their new single "Out of Time" with Bennington now an official member.
 Bennington had exclaimed years before in interviews that being in Stone Temple Pilots was his lifelong dream.
 The new lineup performed again on May 30, 2013, at the MusiCares MAP Fund Benefit Concert in Los Angeles, California, and were joined by Weiland's former bandmates Slash and Duff McKagan on stage to perform "All the Young Dudes".

 On July 15, 2013, STP announced that it would embark on a small tour in September with Filter as the opening act.
 Stone Temple Pilots released a five-track EP titled High Rise on October 8, 2013, through Play Pen, LLC, credited as Stone Temple Pilots with Chester Bennington.
-The album's second single, "Black Heart", was released through iHeart Radio on September 18, 2013.
+The album's second single, "Black Heart", was released through iHeartRadio on September 18, 2013.
 They officially dropped "with Chester Bennington" from their name in March 2015.
 On November 9, 2015, Bennington announced he was amicably leaving Stone Temple Pilots to focus more on Linkin Park.
 On December 3, 2015, Scott Weiland was found dead of an accidental overdose of alcohol, pills, and cocaine on his tour bus in Minnesota.
-Stone Temple Pilots released a statement noting his passing in which they thanked him for his time with them and said he was "gifted beyond words".
+Stone Temple Pilots released a statement noting his death in which they thanked him for his time with them and said he was "gifted beyond words".